Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.02 Minting NFTs/README.md

 ```

 Similarly, you can call `getOwner` and `getAsset` to retrieve the owner and the image bytes.
 The asset data is raw bytes and not directly viewable as an image.

+## Next Steps

+To view the newly minted NFT, the frontend must be built, which will be covered in the next lesson.

+## Key Takeaways

+- Set up the project by downloading and unzipping the starter files, and explored the folder structure.
+- Created a new NFT canister using an actor class in Motoko, allowing programmatic NFT minting.
+- Configured the dfx.json file to register the new NFT canister and deployed it with initialization arguments.
+- Implemented query functions to retrieve NFT properties and verified deployment using dfx commands.